xlang-foundation/xMind/README.md

 ### Prerequisites

-- [XLang](https://github.com/xlang-foundation/xlang) Please clone the Jit branch of XLang into the xMind/ThirdParty folder and ensure the folder is named xlang.
+- [XLang](https://github.com/xlang-foundation/xlang) Please clone XLang into the xMind/ThirdParty folder and ensure the folder is named xlang.

 ### Build the Framework